Rohilla dynasty

-The Rohilla dynasty was a dynasty that ruled over much of North-West Uttar Pradesh in the form of Rohilkhand and later until 1947, the Princely State of Rampur.
-At the height of their power the dynasty ruled over the Kingdom of Rohilkhand and held suzairnty over the Kingdom of Kumaon and Kingdom of Garhwhal.
+The Rohilla dynasty was a dynasty that ruled over much of northwestern Uttar Pradesh, initially as the Kingdom of Rohilkhand and later as the Princely State of Rampur.
+At the height of their power, the dynasty ruled over Rohilkhand, and launched invasions into the kingdoms of Kumaon and Garhwal.

-The Nawabs of Rampur eliminated communal violence during their reign, even when there was wide spread ethnic cleansing of Muslim subjects in the states of Sikh States, Alwar and Bharatpur during the Partition Riots, widely believed to have been ordered by their rulers.
-The Nawab on the other hand, strictly forbade his nobles from committing reprisal attacks against non-Muslims.
+The Nawabs of Rampur played a vital role in eliminating communal violence during their reign, even as widespread ethnic cleansing of Muslim subjects occurred in the Sikh States, Alwar, and Bharatpur during the Partition Riots, which were widely believed to have been ordered by their rulers.
+In contrast, the Nawab forbade his nobles from carrying out reprisal attacks against non-Muslims.

 Origin

-Rohillas are Afghans who migrated to north India during the 17th and 18th centuries.
-However, the Rohilla dynasty descended from the founder of the Kingdom of Rohilkhand, Nawab Ali Muhammed Khan, who was a Jat boy of age of eight when he was adopted by the chief of the Barech tribe, Sardar Daud Khan Rohilla.
-He became the Rohilla chief after the death of his foster father, Daud Khan.
-Due to the role he played in the establishment of Rohilkhand and in the general history of Rohillas, he gained recognition as a Rohilla chief, although he was not Afghan by birth.
+The Rohillas were Pashtuns who migrated to North India in the 17th and 18th centuries.
+However, the founder of the Rohilla dynasty was Ali Mohammed Khan, originally named Prem Singh, a Jat who was adopted and converted by Daud Khan Barech.
+Due to Ali's pivotal role in the establishment of the Kingdom of Rohilkhand, he gained full recognition as a Rohilla chief, despite not being Pashtun by birth.

+Ali's son, Faizullah Khan, continued the line as the Nawab of Rampur.
+In the 19th century, the Nawabs began using the title of Sayyid, claiming descent from the Barha Sayyids.
+They hired a prominent maulvi, Najmul Ghani, to construct a genealogy tracing their lineage back to Ali ibn Abi Talib.
+However, they failed to produce any reliable pedigree or evidence to support these claims.

 History

-The dynasty rose to prominence with the first nawab of Rohilkhand, Nawab Ali Mohammad Khan.
+The dynasty rose to prominence with the first Nawab of Rohilkhand, Ali Mohammad Khan.